 What is 'Reading Well Dementia'?

-Reading Well Dementia recommends books you might find helpful if you have dementia, or want to find out more about the condition.
+Reading Well Dementia is a collection of recommended books you might find helpful if you have dementia, or want to find out more about the condition.
 The books include information and advice, help after diagnosis, practical support for carers and personal stories.
-These books have been recommended by health professionals and have been tried and tested by people with experience of dementia.
-They have been selected using guidelines and quality standards for dementia care from NICE (National Institute for Health and Care Excellence) and other professional organisations.
+These books were recommended by The Reading Agency and health professionals and were tried and tested by people with experience of dementia.
+Books were selected using guidelines and quality standards for dementia care from NICE (National Institute for Health and Care Excellence) and other professional organisations.